Known unto God

 Known unto God is a phrase used on the gravestones of unknown soldiers in Commonwealth War Graves Commission (CWGC) cemeteries.
 The phrase was selected by British poet Rudyard Kipling who worked for what was then the Imperial War Graves Commission during the First World War.
 The origin of the phrase is unknown but it has been linked to sections of the King James Bible.
 The phrase was re-used for those killed during the Second World War and appears on more than 212,000 gravestones across the world.
 In 2013 there was controversy when it was proposed that the phrase be removed from the Tomb of the Unknown Soldier at the Australian War Memorial.

+Kipling's inspiration for the wording of "known unto God" is unknown, however the phrase occurs twice in the King James Bible.
+In Philippians 4:6 in which the reader is urged not to worry and to make all his desires "known unto God" and in Acts of the Apostles 15:18 which states "Known unto God are all his works from the beginning of the world" to explain the extent of God's power.
+Kipling's phrasing has been linked by at least one commentator to the Epistle to the Galatians 4:9 which in the King James version is rendered "But now, after that ye have known God, or rather are known of God" and describes the nature of the personal relationship between the worshipper and the deity.

 Background

 The phrase "Known unto God" forms the standard epitaph for all unidentified soldiers of the First World War buried in Commonwealth War Graves Commission (CWGC) cemeteries.
 The phrase is engraved towards the bottom of the gravestone.
 The first line of text on the stone is a description of the deceased, which may be little more than "A soldier of the Great War"; the centre shows a cross, though the deceased's actual religious affiliation may be unknown; and the top an appropriate unit badge where known.
 The phrase appears on more than 212,000 CWGC gravestones around the world.